mbakke/ganeti-instance-guix/README.md

     $ ./configure --sysconfdir=/etc --localstatedir=/var
     $ make && sudo make install

-Use ~--with-guix=guix~ if you want to use whatever guix is currently in your PATH.
+For development you may want to pass `--with-guix=guix` to use the Guix available on `$PATH` instead of the root users Guix.

 ## Dependencies